Public can speak to Lincoln city council via tele-conference

 The open microphone sessions are provided for those who wish to address the council on a matter not on the agenda, and not planned to appear on a future agenda.

-City Council agendas are available HERE
+City Council agendas are available